 Scope of Work

-Regan O'Marra is the HIV/AIDS Vaccine Branch Intern.
-She works in USAID's Global Health Bureau (GH), in the Research Division (RES) of the Office of HIV/AIDS (OHA).
+Ariana Moriah Traub is the HIV Prevention Care and Treatment Intern.
+She works in USAID's Global Health Bureau (GH), in the Prevention, Care and Treatment Division (PCT) of the Office of HIV/AIDS (OHA).